Seeing Canada through the trees: How Canadians can lead the world in forest conservation

 Finding conservation solutions for our southern forests is important for nature and people.
 These forests provide habitat for many species, but also provide services to our communities.
 From recharging the groundwater that we drink, to holding back floodwaters during storms, to providing places for recreation, this natural capital is important to maintaining our quality of life.

 There's no doubt we have made important progress, but is there is still urgency for forest conservation in Canada.
-Many nations have recognized the need for accelerated forest restoration and have committed to the Bonn Challenge to restore 865 million acres (350 million hectares) of degraded lands back to forest.
-The strategic restoration of forests in southern Canada could ensure that our protected areas are connected with wildlife corridors, that the health of streams and rivers is improved by forest buffers and that important habitats for wildlife are maintained.
+Many nations have recognized the need for accelerated forest restoration and have committed to the Canada has pledged to plant two billion trees over the next decade.
+The strategic restoration of forests in places like southern Canada could ensure that our protected areas are connected with wildlife corridors, that the health of streams and rivers is improved by forest buffers and that important habitats for wildlife are maintained.

 We have a unique conservation challenge in Canada.
 Can we protect our northern forests, which represent some of the last large, wild forests on the planet, while protecting and restoring the degraded, threatened forests of southern Canada, where most of us live?